Siege of Knin (1688)

-Siege of Knin in 1688 was a town siege undertaken by Venetian governor of Dalmatia Girolamo Cornaro and his local allies during the course of Great Turkish War in late August and early September 1688.
+The siege of Knin was a siege undertaken in 1688 by the Venetian governor of Dalmatia, Girolamo Cornaro, and his local allies during the course of Great Turkish War in late August and early September 1688.
 The siege ended in Ottoman surrender and Venetian takeover of Knin.

 Background

 In 1683, the twenty-year-long peace, concluded by the Vasvar peace treaty ended, and Ottoman Porte decided to renew its hostilities against the Habsburg Empire.
 The large Ottoman Army, attempted to capture Habsburg capital of Vienna in 1683, but suffered a crushing defeat, which also ended with the formation of anti-Ottoman alliance, The Holy League, and the beginning of the Great Turkish War.
 The Holy League brought together several European states such as Habsburg Monarchy, Russia, Polish–Lithuanian Commonwealth and Republic of Venice and united them against the Ottoman Empire.

 By the year 1688, the Great Turkish War went on for almost five years.
 In June 1688, local hajduk leader Zaviša Janković conducted a raid on local Turks around Knin, killing 15 of them.
 He also stole their horses and burnt down their crops.